Kuala Lumpur, Malaysia

 Party the night away at Changkat Bukit Bintang

 What is it?
-A bustling street lined with various bars, pubs, clubs and restaurants – great for a night out from dinner to partying and bar hopping.
+A bustling street lined with various bars, pubs, clubs, and restaurants – great for a night out, whether for dinner, partying, or bar hopping.

 Why go?
-From crowded dance floors and noisy pubs to stylish bars and eateries with food that hits the spot after (or in the middle of) a night of partying, alongside old favourites (Havana Bar and Grill, Pisco Bar) and newer additions (Cielo KL and Canvass Bistro & Cocktail Bar), Changkat Bukit Bintang is an enduring district in KL’s nightlife scene.
+Changkat Bukit Bintang is an enduring district in KL’s nightlife scene – from crowded dance floors and noisy pubs to stylish bars and eateries with food that hits the spot after (or in the middle of) a night of partying.
+Try old favourites (Havana Bar and Grill, Pisco Bar, Bijan, El Cerdo, and Pinchos Tapas) or newer additions (Cielo KL, Tokiotonic, and speakeasy Te Amo).
+Patios spill out onto sidewalks making it also ideal for people-watching.

 Don’t miss: The fantastic deals on drinks.
 Most bars have great weekday promotions (especially for ladies), so if you’re looking for a mid-week pick-me-up, head here.